-Reflections Medispa will work with local treatment centers to seek help in those suffering from mental and physical stress.
-Services for Veterans and Police officers will be offered in our Water Therapy Spa.
+- Reflections Medispa will work with local treatment centers to seek help in those suffering from mental and physical stress.
+Services for Veterans and persons in treatment will be offered in our Water Therapy Spa.
 A Voucher will be needed for all Treatment Facilities for Floyd, Washington, Scott, Harrison, Clark County and Louisville, Kentucky.

 CLICK HERE FOR A FULL DESCRIPTION AND VIDEOS!